avnet-iotconnect/avnet-iotc-mtb-basic-example/DEVELOPER_GUIDE.md

 - Open the Project Creator.
 - Select one of the supported boards from [README.md](README.md) and click *Next*.
 - At the top of the window, choose a path where the project will be installed.
-On Windows, ensure that this path is *short* starting from a root of a drive like *C:\iotc-xensiv*, or else ong paths will trigger the 256 Windows path limit and cause compiling errors.
+On Windows, ensure that this path is *short* starting from a root of a drive like *C:\iotc-basic*, or else ong paths will trigger the 256 Windows path limit and cause compiling errors.
 Refer to the [Troubleshooting](#troubleshooting) section of this document for more information.
 - Select *Eclipse IDE for Modus Toolbox&trade;* in the pulldown below the installation path.
 VsCode integration and other tools may work, but actively tested and not a part of this guide.
-- Select the *Avnet IoTConnect Optiga Example* from the *Peripherals* Category.
+- Select the *Avnet IoTConnect Basic Example* from the *Wi-Fi* Category.
 - Click the *Create* button at the bottom of the screen.
 - Open the installed Eclipse IDE For Modus Toolbox&trade; application.
 - When prompted for the workspace, choose an arbitrary location for your workspace and click the *Launch* button.